ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on why advice often contradicts itself.
+An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on the pressure to be constantly improving.

 ---